Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Generalizing the entropy flux vector

 which takes the form

 From the above equation we can write for the source term the convenient following expression

-where we have considered $\rho = mn$ and the Friedmann constraint (\ref{eq:fried1}), we observe that the condition $\Gamma/3H > 1$ can be read directly from the previous result.
+where we have considered $\rho = mn$ and the Friedmann constraint (\ref{eq:fried1}), we observe that the condition $\Gamma/3H > 1$ (particle production) can be read directly from the last expression.
 From Eqs. (\ref{eq:gammaq}), (\ref{eq:entro}) and (\ref{eq:imposed}) the expression for $s$ can be written in terms of $q$, yielding

-As can be seen from Eq. (\ref{eq:last1}), in order to have a positive entropy we are restricted to the condition, $q < -5/2$, which is consistent with an accelerated universe; the value of the deceleration parameter only admits an over accelerated stage for the universe, i.e., phantom regime.
-Using the expression given in (\ref{eq:last1}) we can write the deceleration parameter as follows
+As can be seen from Eq. (\ref{eq:last1}), in order to have a positive constant for the entropy at present time, we are restricted to the condition, $q < -5/2$, which is consistent with an accelerated Universe; the value of the deceleration parameter only admits an over accelerated stage for the Universe, i.e., phantom regime $(q<-1)$.\\

+As can be seen in Eq. (\ref{eq:produced}), the entropy of the produced matter can be related to the apparent horizon entropy.
+However, for an accelerated cosmic expansion there exists an outward flux of matter fields through the horizon due to the difference between the comoving expansion speed and that of the formation of apparent horizon, as established in Ref. \cite{flux}.
+Then, for a more robust thermodynamics description, the total entropy production given in (\ref{eq:produced}) must take into account the rate of change of the particle number inside the horizon which is given by a term of the form \cite{flux}

+where we have considered Eq. (\ref{eq:gammaq}) and $N$ is the total number of particles contained in the volume $V$, i.e., $n=N/V$; then $\dot{N}$ becomes negative due to the accelerated expansion since $q<0$, or equivalently, outward flux through the horizon.
+In case of consideration of the aforementioned flux, the Eqs. (\ref{eq:entro}) and (\ref{eq:last1}) will have an extra contribution which in consequence modifies the bound for the deceleration parameter obtained from Eq. (\ref{eq:last1}).
+As probed in \cite{flux} for different horizon entropies during the early stage of the universe, the matter flux given by (\ref{eq:flux}) validates the second law of thermodynamics.
+For our purposes we focus solely on the cosmological implications of the phantom scenario emerging from the consideration of matter production inside the horizon since this is not common in this kind of cosmological model.\\

+In the following we show that the Hubble parameter of the model allows a future singularity, this behavior is in agreement with a Big Rip cosmology and is consistent with the value obtained above for $q$.
+Using the expression given in (\ref{eq:last1}) and the definition $\eta:= m\pi/(3s)$, we can write the deceleration parameter as follows